-The 9485/9487 PC/AT^{T} Flat-panel Industrial Computer (also known as the Portrait PC) combines a PC/AT computer with a flat-panel display to offer a powerful, compact package for the factory floor and other harsh environments.
-The 9485/9487 features an open architecture to meet a wide variety of applications where both a powerful PC and a durable industrial enclosure are required.
+The 9987 PC/AT[TM] Flat-panel Industrial Computer (also known as the Portrait PC) combines a PC/AT computer with a flat-panel display to offer a powerful, compact package for the factory floor and other harsh environments.
+The 9987 features an open architecture to meet a wide variety of applications where both a powerful PC and a durable industrial enclosure are required.
 The system integrates a computer card cage, mass storage, display, keypads, and power supply in a truly industrial form factor.

-The 9485/9487 system includes a four-slot, full-length, passive ISA backplane, a VGA flat-panel display, hard and floppy disk drive facilities, and data entry/function keypads.
+The 9987 system includes a four-slot, full-length, passive ISA backplane, a VGA flat-panel display, hard and floppy disk drive facilities, and data entry/function keypads.
 The front panel is sealed to NEMA 4/4X/12 standards, and the flat-panel display is protected by an impact-resistant shield.
 The open-architecture design accepts IBM PC/AT-compatible cards and keyboards.

-The processor board combines the functions of a complete IBM PC/AT-compatible computer on a single, industrially-hardened circuit board.
+The processor board combines the functions of a IBM PC/AT-compatible computer on a single, industrially-hardened circuit board.
 Refer to the Xycom CPU manual for more information on processor and hardware features.

 The system's modular design allows easy access to boards, switches, power supply, and disk drives.
-The drawer is easily removed by detaching six ACCESS fasteners.
+You can easily remove the drawer by detaching six ACCESS fasteners.